 Interestingly, music also helps bring me more awareness as a physician.
 Working in palliative care, I come across patients and families making difficult end-of-life decisions.
 These are sometimes adversely affected by cultural attitudes and poor access to information and planning.

 We practice medicine in a culture that is heavily reliant on the biomedical model.
 This model can sometimes fall short of addressing the cultural and spiritual suffering that can occur at the end of life.
 I find it important to go beyond evidence-based research and understand the historical and cultural basis for the varied beliefs, values, and behaviors that occur when there is a threat of life or functional loss.

 Music allows me to find humility and honor in being a physician during difficult times.
 When I share music in an open community environment like a street fair, it allows me to stand in awe of the open sharing of love and respect between diverse members of the community.

 Professional societies, such as the American Medical Association (AMA), have developed resources to help physicians.
 The AMA wellness program is designed to help group practices improve physician job satisfaction and reduce physician burnout.
 The goal of the program is to benefit everyone within the organization.

 I encourage every physician to take a step back and evaluate whether they could be experiencing signs of professional burnout.
 And then take the time to determine if there is a creative outlet for healing.

 Our ability to express in the form of music, creative writing, or visual art is perhaps our best vehicle for bringing inspiration and purpose to those around us who also suffer in life.

-Of course, you have probably figured out that I am inspired by a passion for music I also am possessed of a clear understanding for the reasons to share this passion.
+Of course, you probably noticed that I have a passion for music.
+I also possess a clear understanding of the reasons to share this passion.
 So it should not surprise you that I believe strongly that every healthcare worker has the potential for developing a resonance between the suffering we experience and the healing in the humanity around us.